Karn-Tiwari/Image-Compressor/README.md

 6. **Contributing**
    Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-For any questions or suggestions, please contact karntiwari5353email@example.com.
+For any questions or suggestions, please contact karntiwari5353email@example.com
-And my name is KT